 “Sure, right after you let me read your novel,” said Liza.

 Bruce bunched his lips up in annoyance, but his eyes were smiling.
 He shook his head and took a sip of coffee.
-“Ok, so tell me this: why didn’t you pursue it?
+“Ok, so why didn’t you pursue it?
 Why don’t you pursue it?
 You said draw, present tense.”

 “I was planning on pursuing it at different times.
 Two of my five majors were art and another was graphic design.”

 “What happened?” he asked.

 Liza considered.
 He seemed genuinely curious, not as if he were setting her up to tease or make fun of.